verge-io/docs/docs/implementation-guide/sizing.md

 - Intel or AMD x86 64-bit processor with hardware virtualization support
 - Minimum of 16GB RAM dedicated to VergeOS
-- HBA (preferred) or RAID controller that supports JBOD mode - NO RAID
+- HBA controller that supports JBOD mode - NO RAID
 - Minimum of 16GB RAM dedicated to VergeOS
 - 2 x 25/40/100GbE NICs (Intel, Mellanox, or Broadcom)
 - 2 x 10/25/40/100GbE NICs (Intel, Mellanox, or Broadcom)